Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Warner Studios Gift Shop| ©Alex Korting

-• When booking your tickets you will need to choose a date and time to visit.
-Try to be there at least 30 minutes in advance as if you arrive later than the time you have booked, the staff at the attraction cannot guarantee that you will be able to enter later in the next available time slot, so remember to be very punctual!
+• Try to be there at least 30 minutes in advance as if you arrive later than your booked time, the staff at the attraction cannot guarantee that you will be able to get in at the next available time slot.

-• Whether you are visiting the park dressed as a Muggle or a wizard, remember to wear comfortable clothing suitable for the weather at the time of year you are visiting - and don't forget to wear comfortable shoes as the ride is long!
+• Whether you visit the park dressed as a Muggle or a wizard, remember to dress comfortably and appropriately for the weather at the time of year - and don't forget to wear comfortable shoes as the tour is extensive!

 • You can carry some snacks and water in your bag to eat there in the designated areas.